Black TV & Film Collective Producers Fellowship

 Carlos Barrow is a Barbadian film producer and director who holds a BS in Film Production from Full Sail University and is set to graduate with an MFA in Film from Howard University.

-Can I Help You? – When unfairly questioned by a white teacher, AP Bio student Keisha receives the unsolicited advice of her ancestors.
-Produced by Carlos Barrow, Directed by Desirae Lee, and Written by Kevin Johnson.
+Respectfully – When unfairly questioned by a white teacher, AP Bio student Keisha receives the unsolicited advice of her ancestors.
+Produced by C.A.
+Barrow, Directed by Desirae Lee, and Written by Kevin Johnson.

 Bethel Dixon is a writer/producer focused on authentic and moving stories centered upon the lives of people of color around the globe.